2knick/PortfolioProjects/README.md

 # Data Analyst PortfolioProjects

-This Repository will hold the queries from my portfolio projects
+This Repository will hold the the sql queries for some of my Analysis projects